hazzazi/hello-world/HowTo.md

   <div id="sensor">SensorReading Demo</div>
 ```
 Now, if your client is up and it's sending data (which we haven't explained yet), you should see the data stream if you open the browser to http://127.0.0.1:8000/.

+### (3): Bootstrap and Google map API
+The basic functionality of the project is working now.
+However, things looks a bit boring.
+Yo have a nice interface, and save time, we will use Bootstap.
+Navigate to Getting started, and download the Bootstrap repository.
+Simply modify the html files to meet your requirements and use as your `index.html` file.

+alternatively, we can design simple interface that composes a map with multiple markers that represent current active sensors.
+In this documentation, we are going to have multiple clickable markers on a map.
+When a marker is clicked, the sensor's reading will be displayed in a dynamic gauge.